kevinsullivan/dmtl4/src/introduction.md

 soundness, etc.--through its standard deep embedding into (the logic of) Lean 4.
 A demonstrated strength of Lean 4 is in its enabling communities to express rich theories in the clear, abstract, generalized terms of the particular domain itself, across a wide range of domains in graduate- and beyond-level mathematics.

 The entire course is set up this way.
 Predicate logic is presented through its standard shallow embedding in Lean 4.
 First-order logic is described as a special case.
+Set theory is built directly on predicate logic.
+Etc.

-This course  can then teach general concepts as being general, with reflexivity of a binary relation on a set as an example.
-In a first-order course, you can formally express the what it means for some particular set, s, and some particular binary relation, r on s, for r to be "reflexive."
-That's ok, but it expands one's mathematical agility to be able to say, and express formally that reflexivity is a property of *any* binary relation r on *any* set s of objects of *any* type, T. The expressiveness of first-order logic is well short of being able to express many of the most important ideas expected to be taught in this class.
+This course can then express generalized mathematical concepts, such as the property of a relation of being reflexive (or whatever).
+In a first-order course, you can formally express what it means for a particular binary relation, r, to be "reflexive."
+That's ok.
+But one really hopes the student will acquire is an understanding of the property itself: the property of any binary relation, r, on any set, s, of being reflexive.
+This generalized concept can then be *applied* to any particular relation to speak of its being reflexive, or not.
+The first-order theory of the traditional DMT1 course isn't expressive enough to represent generalized properties of higher-order things, such as relations, functions, or types.
+Lean is not much harder to learn and is really a better language for expressing and working with core DMT1 concepts.
+It's really better to learn from the outset to be able to say things like this: reflexivity is a property of *any* binary relation on *any* set of objects of *any* type.
+None of those *anys* can be said in first-order logic as one cannot quantify over relations, sets, or types.

 It's not just a nicety, either, to have *reflexive* as a predicate on any binary relation on any set of terms of any type.
-It means that this predicate can be applied to any particular relation so as to produce the proposition that it is reflexive,.
-The application of predicates to particulars in this manner is ubiquitous in formal reasoning, reading, and writing.
-Being able to formally state propositions about relations by applying predicates to them and then also knowing how to construct machine-checked proofs of them can perhaps be taken as evidence of deeper undertanding and broader potential to use formal reasoning productively in practice.
+It means that this predicate can be applied to any particular relation so as to produce the proposition that it is reflexive.
+The application of predicates to particulars is ubiquitous in formal reasoning.

-Another principle is that all of the core concepts taught in the traditional course must be taught in the new course: propositional logic, predicate logic, sets, induction.
+Another principle is that all of the main concepts taught in the traditional course must be taught in the new course: propositional logic, predicate logic, sets, induction.
 This course covers the same topics but in different ways.
-For example, induction is first seen as a way to construct recursive functions.
-Later the same machine is used to construct recursive proof terms.

-The deepest difference is that this course is rooted in type theory, whereas first-order set theory and predicate logic are the foundations for the traditional course.
-This course instead teaches sets theory as embedded in Lean with one-place predicates both specifying and subsequently representing sets.
-With standard concrete notations, set theory in Lean appears to be *plenty good enough* for teaching CS2-level set concepts.
-And the pleasures of having all of this content being handled by Lean, rather than by oneself using paper and pencil, are significant.
+But it's not only topic coverage.
+Notations matter.
+Embeddings of mathematical concepts in Lean often come with the standard notations of the field as a paper-and-pencil affair.
+Differences in surface syntax in having to read and write in set theory as embedded in Lean and as learned using paper and pencil are minor, while the gain in capabilities at one's fingertips is substantial.
+They include automated syntax and proof checking, among other things.
+Having a superb supportive community of experts is a tremendous human asset.

 ## Design Constraints